Do you know what your body fat percentage is, right now?

 To be clear: this research isn’t linking this to overall weight or even total pounds of fat.
 These positive effects are linked with the amount of body fat you have compared to your current weight.
 The body fat percentage ranges needed to have this positive effect have an upper limit of 20% for men and 30% for women.

 While the research doesn’t suggest that this is any type of complete preventative for heart disease – many lifestyle factors, as well as genetics, play into whether you will develop it or not – it does suggest that you have some degree of control over preventing it by maintaining a healthy body fat percentage.

 Know Your Percentage to Take Control of Your Health Perhaps one of the best things about your body fat percentage is that it compares you to yourself.

 If you just track weight, this invariably leads to comparing yourself to someone else.
 Even though there could be significant differences in height, muscle mass, genetics, or other factors, all people hear when they talk about or think about their weight is the number.

 That’s what’s so great about your body fat percentage.
 It doesn’t matter how much you weigh; the only thing that matters is what that weight is made up of.
 You could be overweight (and even have a BMI that tells you that) but if you’re a woman with a body fat percentage of 25%, why care?

 To take control of your health and fitness and gain the positive benefits of living a healthy lifestyle.
 The first step is to get your body composition measured.
-Power 3 Fitness Coaching.offers body composition testing, so you can get your body fat percentage, and start tracking it to start living healthier!
+Find a facility near you that offers body composition testing, get your body fat percentage, and start tracking it to start living healthier!